PactInteractive/image-downloader/README.md

 Change Log
 ================
+2.4.2:
+- Workaround for Chrome disallowing access to cross-domain CSS rules

 2.4.1:
 - Fixed an issue where invalid URLs would break the extension - https://github.com/vdsabev/image-downloader/issues/23
 - Updated Zepto.js to 1.2.0